Mount Carmel, Tennessee

 Mount Carmel is a city in Hawkins County, Tennessee, United States.
 As of the 2010 census, the population was 5,429, an increase of 634 since the 2000 census.
-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the "Tri-Cities" region.

 History

 Mount Carmel is in Hawkins County, which was once called Spencer county, and was a part of the State of Franklin.
 The State of Franklin comprised eight counties in western North Carolina in the late 1700s.
 Governed by John Sevier, it operated as an independent state for four years before it ultimately rejoined North Carolina.

 Mount Carmel once garnered national attention in the mid-2000s because of a CBS News story stating the town's geography is situated on only one side of the main highway through the area.
 Since then, the city has secured property on the other side of the road and has built a cemetery.

 Since the 1980s, the community has faced economic hardship due to political turmoil in its government operations, and the outsourcing of its retail and municipal services to neighboring Church Hill and Kingsport.
 In 2020, the city would begin discussions of connecting to either of the two cities' sewer systems following the Mount Carmel sewer plant going insolvent.
 Calls for Mount Carmel to merge into Kingsport or Church Hill have been raised since 2021 because of the financial instability.